 Folding Propellers vs Feathering Propellers

 It is well documented that a fixed propeller is a bit like towing a bucket and can create a considerable amount of drag when sailing.
 Dragging a three-blade fixed prop through the water under sail could reduce your boats speed by up to a knot of boat speed – adding up to an hour to a 20-mile day sail!
+In this article we highlight the pros and cons of folding propellers vs feathering propellers.

 There are three clear solutions to reducing propeller drag.